bigcommerce/dev-docs/docs/api-docs/channels/channels-overview.md

 Using BigCommerce's [Channels Toolkit](https://developer.bigcommerce.com/api-docs/channels/channels-toolkit-reference), any BigCommerce [partner](https://www.bigcommerce.com/partners/) can create and list a sales channel app on BigCommerce's [App Marketplace](https://www.bigcommerce.com/apps/) for any merchant to install.
 Additionally, approved apps developed by [select partners](https://www.bigcommerce.com/partners/) are marketed and discoverable from within the Channel Manager in every BigCommerce store's control panel.

-This article provides a high-level overview of channels and channel apps on BigCommerce and introduces BigCommerce's channels toolkit.
+This article provides a high-level overview of channels and channel apps on BigCommerce and introduces BigCommerce's Channels Toolkit.
 For an in-depth technical guide to developing BigCommerce sales channel apps, see [Building Channel Apps](https://developer.bigcommerce.com/api-docs/channels/building-channel-apps).

 ## Channels Toolkit